The $(\infty,2)$-category of internal $(\infty,1)$-categories: Introduction

+Various parts of the Corollary already hold when $\mathcal{C}$ is finitely complete, see \cite{rvyoneda}.
+The Corollary in particular applies to every presentable $\infty$-category $\mathcal{C}$; for instance it applies to any $\infty$-topos, but for another instance it also applies to the $\infty$-category $\mathrm{Cat}_{(\infty,n)}$ of $(\infty,n)$-categories for any $n\geq 0$ \cite{bsp_inf_n}.
+It however applies as well to Clausen and Scholze's $\infty$-category of condensed spaces \cite{cs_condensed}, which is not presentable.
+It further applies to the $\infty$-category of spectra, the $\infty$-category of symmetric monoidal $\infty$-categories, the $\infty$-category of $\infty$-operads, and many others.
+This has the potential to be useful in various ways as the notion of internal $\infty$-category in particular captures both that of $E_1$-monoid (in cartesian monoidal structures) as well as that of internal equivalence relation for instance.

 The $(\infty,2)$-categorical limits in $\mathbf{Cat}_{\infty}(\mathcal{C})$ in Theorem~\ref{thm2}.1 are inherited directly from the $(\infty,2)$-category $\mathbf{Fun}(\mathcal{C}^{op},\mathbf{Cat}_{\infty})$ whenever they exist.
 The $(\infty,2)$-categorical colimits -- such as the tensors in Theorem~\ref{corcosmos2}.3 -- however are generally not preserved by the embedding of $\mathbf{Cat}_{\infty}(\mathcal{C})$ in $\mathbf{Fun}(\mathcal{C}^{op},\mathbf{Cat}_{\infty})$.
 This is a variation of the fact that coproducts -- i.e.\ Set-enriched tensors -- are generally not preserved by the Yoneda embedding either.
-In context of this comparison, we additionally state an according Yoneda lemma (Proposition~\ref{lemmaextyoneda}) which expresses the $\infty$-category of natural transformations out of a small indexed $\infty$-category in terms of an according $\infty$-categorical totalization.
+In context of this comparison, we additionally state a corresponding Yoneda lemma (Proposition~\ref{lemmaextyoneda}) which expresses the $\infty$-category of natural transformations out of a small indexed $\infty$-category in terms of a corresponding $\infty$-categorical totalization.
 This is useful for instance to show that the $\infty$-category of internal presheaves over any internal $\infty$-category in an $\infty$-topos is again an $\infty$-topos (Corollary~\ref{corintpretopoi}).